smtl/dss-project/trunk/dss/README.txt

 (If you want a graphical interface to control the server, you can use https://launchpad.net/localhost-indicator) Commands to control the apache2 server are: sudo service apache2 start sudo service apache2 stop

+Apache is a production server, and should only be used when we are ready to deploy our website

 == mod_wsgi Details ==